ISBN : 9780199391844

 Food Ethics Made Easy

-Eating Earth systematically documents the devastating effects of anymal agriculture, fishing, and hunting, conclusively demonstrating that any sincere and informed environmentalist will also be vegan.
-This hard-hitting, concise book includes 44 summary slides and 34 graphs and diagrams underscoring and clarifying key ideas, simplifying scientific and mathematical data.
-The narrative of Eating Earth is highly readable—clear and straight-forward—with a healthy dose of wry humor.
+Eating Earth examines the environmental effects of animal agriculture, fishing, and hunting, in order to determine whether or not sincere and informed environmentalists can legitimately be omnivorous, or in light of the evidence, must choose to be vegan.
+This concise, complete, and fact-filled book provides 44 summary slides and 34 graphs and diagrams that underscore and clarify key ideas, simplifying this book’s wealth of scientific and mathematical data.
+The narrative of Eating Earth is clear and straight-forward, with a healthy dose of wry humor despite the weighty subjects of deforestation, freshwater loss, dead zones, species extinction, and climate change.

 Visit Animal Voices Radio